oguzutku1745/zkPoke/README.md

 - This proof verifies that a specific credential exists in their tree without revealing any details
 - The verification checks that the credential's hash is included in the tree with the known root

+### zkPoke Contract Key Features

+The zkPoke contract provides several privacy-preserving functionalities:

+- **Private Data Storage**: User information (names, nationality) is stored as encrypted notes.
+These notes are derived from zkPassport's disclosure statement.
+- **Selective Disclosure**: Users can choose which personal details to share when poking others using a bit mask.
+To preven manipulation, those disclosure's are being made from
+- **Commitment-Based Responses**: Recipients can respond to pokes without revealing the content of messages
+- **Intention Tracking**: Records if a user is interested or not interested in a poke
+- **Note Retrieval**: Allows users to view received pokes with pagination
+- **Hash-Based Identification**: Uses hashed Instagram IDs to find users on the platform

 ### Advantages of Our Approach

 Using Merkle trees with Aztec provides several key benefits: